 Unanimity of elder decision-making

 Our elders work together to oversee the church.
-While each elder is involved personally in certain ministries, they as a group are responsible to guide the entire church.
-In this they work together in unanimity.
-The church does not move forward over the objection of one of our elders.
-This brings great unity to our elders and the cooperative spirit has been a blessing to our church.
+While each elder is involved personally in certain ministries, as a group they are responsible to guide the entire church.
+There are two types of decisions the elders make.
+In both these decisions the elders strive for unanimity.

 There are no terms of service for our elders or our deacons.
 Each one is appointed to serve for as long as they remain willing and qualified.
 We believe this helps the stability of our church and its leadership.
 Experienced leaders, working as a team, bring much needed depth to a local church.
 The average church leader has been a part of our church for around thirty years.